Autopsy: LGBTQ activist Edwin Chiloba died of suffocation

 Chiloba’s body was discovered stuffed in a metallic box in Kipkenyo, Eldoret, on Wednesday, January, 4.

-Eyewitnesses reported seeing unknown assailants drop off the metallic box by the roadside before speeding off.
+Eyewitnesses reported seeing unknown assailants droping off the metallic box by the roadside before speeding off.

-Meanwhile, five suspects, three being minors, were arraigned at the Eldoret Law Courts on Monday, January 9 where the prosecution requested they be detained for 21 more days to pave the way for investigations.
+Meanwhile, five suspects, three of them minors were arraigned at the Eldoret Law Courts on Monday, January 9 where the prosecution requested for permission to detain them for 21 more days so as to complete investigations.